-I stepped out into the midday sun, endless prairie in every direction with a strong wind like the Mistral blowing–exactly what I'd come for.
-We were in tinpsila country, and my friend, ethnobotanist, PhD, and firebrand activist Linda Black Elk had been generous enough to let me come along with her family to the secret patch, at the precise moment in the season when the tinpsila were ripe and ready for harvest.
+I stepped out into the midday sun, endless prairie in every direction with a strong wind like the Mistral blowing--exactly what I'd come for.
+We were in tinpsila country, and my friend, ethnobotanist, PhD, and firebrand activist Linda Black Elk had been generous enough to let me come along with her family to the secret patch, at the precise moment in the season when the tinpsila are ready for harvest (Mid-June).

 The year I started searching for them, I ended up discovering some after a few days of hard searching and terrain referencing, but there were so few that I just snapped some stills and let them be.
 If I was going to harvest some, I wanted enough to make a one of the beautiful, traditional braids to cook with throughout the year.
 If I was going to gather some, I wanted to do them justice.